ashhitch/Instagram-WordPress-Widget/readme.md

 # Instagram WordPress Widget
-Adds a widget to allow you display your latest photos from instagram.
+Adds a widget to allow you display your latest photos from instagram. results are cached to avoid unnecessary API calls.

+More details and instructions coming soon.

 ### How to get your Instagram User Id
 Just update the link with your Instagram username ans Access Token.